ShelbyDiamond/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+        A closure is the combination of a function bundled together (enclosed) with references to its surrounding state

+        To use a closure, you need to define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.

+        The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+        1. Global/window binding- makes a function that is called with a particular "this" value.
+        2. Implicit binding occurs when dot notation is used to invoke a function.
+        3. New Binding creates a blank, plain JavaScript object and Returns this if the function doesn't return.
+        4. Explicit binding of this occurs when .call(), .apply(), or .bind() are used on a function.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() in an extended class acts like the glue to holding together/binding the two classes.

 ## Project Set up